NFL

 One of the most difficult awards to bet on is the NFL’s Offensive Player of the Year.

-That is because this award usually goes to the most outstanding statistically-inclined non-quarterback, whereas the NFL MVP has historically been a quarterback-centric award.
+That is because this award usually goes to the most outstanding non-quarterback, whereas the NFL MVP has historically been a quarterback-centric award.

 However, we’ve recently seen some quarterbacks take home this award in addition to MVP honors (Patrick Mahomes in 2018, Matt Ryan in 2016, Cam Newton in 2015, etc.).
 It’s a tough award to forecast, but this is one that a skill position player can actually win.